makyo/writing/work/claw17/disappearance/index.md

 After the last countdown is finished and I am allowed to sit up once more, I finally allow myself a simple, "Fuck."

 There's laughter as the foil is pried away from my gummed-up fur and I blink my eyes back into focus.
-There's the rat along with his accomplice, a weasel like myself, sitting on a stool with a kerchief keeping unkempt headfur out of his eyes.
-On the table by him, a short copper bar clamped into a stainless steel handle, still oozing tendrils of too-heavy fog.
+There's the rat along with his accomplice, a weasel far taller than I, sitting on a stool with a kerchief keeping unkempt headfur out of his eyes.
+On the table by him, a short copper bar clamped into a stainless steel handle is still oozing tendrils of too-heavy fog.

 "*Fuck,*" I say again.